johanneswieland/MPC2001/README.md

 Orchard, Jacob, Valerie A. Ramey, and Johannes F. Wieland.
 Using Macro Counterfactuals to Assess Plausibility: An Illustration using the 2001 Rebate MPCs.

+### Statement about Rights

+   The authors of the manuscript have legitimate access to and permission to use the data used in this manuscript.

+    The authors of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
+Appropriate permission are documented in the LICENSE.txt file.

 # To Run Entire Project